rbtttttt/Noah-bar/readme.md

  - See more buttons available on each slide of Carousel which will take user to specific cocktail page.

 ### Styling:
- The color palette used for the webpage:
- - #f1683a
- - #eee
- - #black
- The #f1683a orange color will be mainly used for headers and buzz words.

  The white #eee will be for text
  Background will be primarily black, excluding image backgrounds.
  Font will be consistantly Poppins, except for logo.